intel/ai-reference-models/benchmarks/recommendation/tensorflow/wide_deep_large_ds/training/fp32/README.md

 cd models

 export DATASET_DIR=<path to the dataset directory>
-export OUTPUT_DIR=<directory where the logs and the saved model will be written>
+export OUTPUT_DIR=<path to the directory where the logs and the saved model will be written>
 export CHECKPOINT_DIR=<Optional directory where checkpoint files will be read and written>
 # For a custom batch size, set env var `BATCH_SIZE` or it will run with a default value.
 export BATCH_SIZE=<customized batch size value>